tnir/website-3/gitpod/docs/self-hosted/latest/upgrade-guides.md

 ### Setting the service type of the proxy component

-You can now configure the service type of the proxy service in the installation UI (see image below) - you do not need to upload a `.yaml` file as a [support patch](./support-patches) anymore to configure this.
-However, having it in the support patch will still work until December.
+You can now configure the service type of the proxy service in the installation UI (see image below) - you do not need to upload a `.yaml` file as a [config patch](./config-patches) anymore to configure this.
+However, having it in the config patch will still work until December.

 ![proxy service type UI](../../static/images/docs/self-hosted/proxy-service-type-ui.png)

 ### Setting workspace resource limits

-If you are setting a resource limit for workspaces via a [config-patch](../latest/support-patches), the way to set these limits has changed slightly:
+If you are setting a resource limit for workspaces via a [config-patch](../latest/config-patches), the way to set these limits has changed slightly:

 **Before:**